quasarframework/quasar/docs/src/pages/app-extensions/development-guide/introduction.md

 ---
 title: App Extension Development
-desc: Setup your machine for an App Extension development and get started quickly.
+desc: How to setup your machine for a Quasar App Extension development and getting started quickly.
 ---

 This section of the docs deals with creating your own App Extensions.